3bdelrhman/Artathon/README.md

 # Artathon
-The notebook in Wolfram Mathematica environment version 11.3 or above
+The notebook designed in Wolfram Mathematica(programing language).
+Its will work in version 11.3 or above